logicly-au/pmhc-mds-user-documentation/docs/data-entry.rst

 Adding a Client's Intake Episode data
 -------------------------------------

+See the definition of an `Intake Episode <https://docs.pmhc-mds.com/projects/data-specification/en/latest/data-model-and-specifications.html#intake-episode>`_ if you are not sure what data should be added as an intake episode to the PMHC MDS.

 Where the client has been referred via an intake process, an additional Intake Episode record is available on the Episode record.

 The Intake Episode record links an Intake record and an Episode record.
-The intake episode data must be entered by the organisation that delivers the treatment to the client.
+The intake organisation must provide the intake data to the treatment organisation as the organisation that delivers the treatment to the client must enter the intake details in the Intake Episode section.
 (Specification `Intake Episode Data Elements <https://docs.pmhc-mds.com/projects/data-specification/en/latest/data-model-and-specifications.html#intake-episode-data-elements>`__)

 .. figure:: screen-shots/client-intake-episodes-add.png